voostindie/vincents-productivity-suite-for-alfred/README.md

 - Set focus to an area and
     - Show the name of the area (or a nice label) in BitBar
     - Change the desktop wallpaper
-- Create new notes according to a template, in Bear
+- Create a new notes according to a template in iA Writer
+- Select a note and:
+    - Open it in iA Writer for editing
+    - Open it in Marked 2 for viewing
 - Select a contact and:
     - Open it in Contacts
     - Create a note for it